froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 Galen's custom spec format allows authors to set down expectations about an element's relative position to other elements, element dimensions and other final CSS characteristics.

-Galen checks can be as precise or not as we wish.
+Galen checks can be as precise as we wish.
 For example, we can expect an element to be exactly 12 pixels to the right of another.
 Or we can just check that it is 'about' 12 pixels, or in the range 10-14 pixels.
 We can also merely check that it is _somewhere_ to the right of the another element.
 This flexibility demonstrates how Galen's creators understand the often imprecise nature of modern responsive web design, where pixel perfection isn't possible or practical.

 Galen's tests are powered by Selenium WebDriver, which allows detailed inspection of a final rendered page in a variety of real browsers and devices.
 These browsers can be on our own PCs or provided by cloud testing services like Browserstack and Sauce Labs.